List of diseases of the honey bee: Black queen cell virus

 Black queen cell virus causes the queen larva to turn black and die.
 It is thought to be associated with Nosema.

 Cloudy wing virus

 Cloudy wing virus is a little-studied, small, icosahedral virus commonly found in honey bees, especially in collapsing colonies infested by V. destructor, providing circumstantial evidence that the mite may act as a vector.

 Sacbrood virus

 A picornavirus-like virus causes sacbrood disease.
 Affected larvae change from pearly white to gray and finally black.
 Death occurs when the larvae are upright, just before pupation.
 Consequently, affected larvae are usually found in capped cells.
-Head development of diseased larvae is typically retarded.
+Head development of diseased larvae is typically delayed.
 The head region is usually darker than the rest of the body and may lean toward the center of the cell.
 When affected larvae are carefully removed from their cells, they appear to be a sac filled with water.
 Typically, the scales are brittle but easy to remove.
 Sacbrood-diseased larvae have no characteristic odor.